alkari/microservices-atomic/Microservices-Atomic.md

 ## 3- Create Network and Router

-Under Network, click Network Topology then Create Network, give it a name and click next to create a subnet with some name and a Netwrok Address 10.10.10.0/24, then enter 8.8.8.8 in the DNS Name Servers on the next screen.
+Under Network, click Network Topology then Create Network, give it a name and click next to create a subnet with some name and a Network Address 10.10.10.0/24, then enter 8.8.8.8 in the DNS Name Servers on the next screen.

 Next, click Create Router, name it something you like and make sure "public" is selected as the External Network.

-Back in Network Topology, hover over your router and click Add Interface, select your subnet and click the blue "Add Interfcace" button.
+Back in Network Topology, hover over your router and click Add Interface, select your subnet and click the blue "Add Interface" button.

-Your network toplogy should now look something like this (minus the instances)...
+Your network topology should now look something like this (minus the instances)...

 ![enter image description here][5]